kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 **Amazon has control over hardware (Kindle TV, Echo), streaming service (Prime Video, IMDB TV, ..), and also e-commerce platform (Amazon.com).**

 All of these products and services are connected through the same Amazon account.
-This end to end control gives Amazon a great opportunity to develop end to end "advertising to purchase" journey solution that is fare more integrated, trackable, and much easier for customers that see the advertising to purchase the product.
+This end to end control gives Amazon a great opportunity to develop end to end "advertising to purchase" journey that is fare more integrated, trackable, and much easier for customers that see the advertising to purchase the product.

 This type of advertising is another "disrupting" innovation that Amazon can bring to the ad industry.
 It might work well not only for video content but also for gaming.